frediq-dev/FX-fileXperience/README.md

 For users without Composer, the easiest option is a release ZIP that already contains all required dependencies.

-A release package should include:
+A release package should include the folder:

 ```text
 vendor/